nix-community/nixos-anywhere/docs/quickstart.md

 Optionally, you can commit these files to a repo such as Github, or you can simply reference your local directory when you run **nixos-anywhere**.
 This example uses a local directory on the source machine.

-5. On the target machine, make sure you have access as root via ssh by adding your SSH key to the file authorized_keys in the directory `/root/.ssh`
+5. On the target machine, make sure you have access as root via ssh by adding your SSH key to the file `authorized_keys` in the directory `/root/.ssh`

-6. You can now run the nixos-anywhere command from the command line as shown below, where:
+6. You can now run **nixos-anywhere**  from the command line as shown below, where:

-   - <path to configuration> is the path to the directory or repository containing `flake.nix` and `disk-config.nix`
+   - `<path to configuration>` is the path to the directory or repository containing `flake.nix` and `disk-config.nix`

-   - <configuration name> must match the name that immediately follows the text "nixosConfigurations." in the flake, as indicated by the comment in the [example](http://./flake.nix.md).
+   - `<configuration name>` must match the name that immediately follows the text `nixosConfigurations.` in the flake, as indicated by the comment in the [example](https://github.com/numtide/nixos-anywhere-examples/blob/main/flake.nix)).

-   - <ip address> is the IP address of the target machine
+   - `<ip address>` is the IP address of the target machine.

 ```
 nix run github:numtide/nixos-anywhere -- --flake <path to configuration>#<configuration name> root@<ip address>
 ```

-The command would look  like this if you had created your files in a directory named `/home/mydir/test` and the IP address of your target machine is 37.27.18.135:
+The command would look  like this if you had created your files in a directory named `/home/mydir/test` and the IP address of your target machine is `37.27.18.135`:

 ```
 nix run github:numtide/nixos-anywhere -- --flake /home/mydir/test#hetzner-cloud root@37.27.18.135